FDio/csit/resources/job_specs/report_iterative/2n-grc/vpp-ndrpdr-00.md

 1c AND 64b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip4--ethip4udpgeneve-256tun-ip4base
 2c AND 64b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip4--ethip4udpgeneve-256tun-ip4base
 4c AND 64b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip4--ethip4udpgeneve-256tun-ip4base
+## ./ip6
+### intel-cx556a
+#### mlx5-core
+##### ethip6-ip6base
+1c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6base
+2c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6base
+4c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6base
+##### ethip6-ip6scale20k-rnd
+1c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6scale20k-rnd
+2c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6scale20k-rnd
+4c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6scale20k-rnd
+##### ethip6-ip6scale2m-rnd
+1c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6scale2m-rnd
+2c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6scale2m-rnd
+4c AND 78b AND ndrpdr AND cx556a AND drv_mlx5_core AND ethip6-ip6scale2m-rnd
 ## ./l2
 ### mellanox-cx556a
 #### mlx5-core